deepin-community/vips/README.md

          Cflags: -I\${includedir}
     EOF

-If PDFium is not detected, libvips will look for poppler-glib instead.
+If PDFium is not detected, libvips will look for `poppler-glib` instead.

 ### poppler-glib

 The Poppler PDF renderer, with a glib API.
 If this is not present, vips will try to load PDFs via imagemagick.

+### cgif

+If available, libvips will save GIFs with [cgif](https://github.com/dloebl/cgif).
+If this is not present, vips will try to save gifs via imagemagick instead.

-### libgsf-1
+### libarchive

 If available, libvips adds support for creating image pyramids with `dzsave`.

 ### libtiff

 The TIFF library.
 It needs to be built with support for JPEG and ZIP compression.
 3.4b037 and later are known to be OK.

 ### fftw3

 If libvips finds this library, it uses it for fourier transforms.

 ### lcms2

 If present, `vips_icc_import()`, `vips_icc_export()` and `vips_icc_transform()`
 can be used to manipulate images with ICC profiles.

 ### libspng

-If present, libvips will load PNG files using libspng.
-At the moment, libpng is still necessary for save.
+If present, libvips will load and save PNG files using libspng.
+If not, it will look for the standard libpng package.

-### libpng

-If libspng is not present and libpng is, libvips will load PNG files with libpng.
-It will always save PNG files with libpng.

-### libimagequant
+### libimagequant, quantizr

-If present, libvips can write 8-bit palette-ised PNGs.
+If one of these quantisation packages is present, libvips can write 8-bit palette-ised PNGs and GIFs.

 ### ImageMagick, or optionally GraphicsMagick

-If available, libvips adds support for loading all libMagick-supported image file types.
-Use `--with-magickpackage=GraphicsMagick` to build against graphicsmagick instead.
+If available, libvips adds support for loading and saving all libMagick-supported image file types.
+You can enable and disable load and save separately.

 Imagemagick 6.9+ needs to have been built with `--with-modules`.
 Most packaged IMs are, I think.

 If you are going to be using libvips with untrusted images, perhaps in a web server, for example, you should consider the security implications of enabling a package with such a large attack surface.

 ### pangocairo

 If available, libvips adds support for text rendering.
 You need the package pangocairo in `pkg-config --list-all`.

-### orc-0.4
+### highway

-If available, vips will accelerate some operations with this run-time compiler.
+If present, libvips will accelerate some operations with SIMD.
+If not, it will look for the orc-0.4 package.

 ### matio